 * Accident killed 157 people in 2019

-* Report makes no mention of possible pilot error
+* Report makes no mention of pilot issues

-* Boeing has grounded 737 MAX fleet after two crashes (Updates with quotes, context)
+* Boeing has grounded 737 MAX fleet after two crashes (Updates with Boeing statement, comment)

 The accident, following the 2018 crash of the same model plane in Indonesia killing 189 people, led to the grounding of Boeing's 737 MAX worldwide, wiped billions off the company's value and sparked hundreds of lawsuits from bereaved families.

-The Ethiopian interim report contrasts with a final report into the Lion Air crash released last October by Indonesia which faulted Boeing's design of cockpit software on the 737 MAX but also cited errors by airline workers and crew.
+The Ethiopian interim report contrasted with a final report into the Lion Air crash by Indonesia which faulted Boeing's design of cockpit software on the 737 MAX but also cited errors by airline workers and crew.

 The Ethiopian report did not mention any errors by the pilots, merely noting they were trained, fully certified and medically cleared to fly.
-It criticised Boeing for "inadequate" training for pilots flying the new model because simulations did not include scenarios where MCAS was erroneously activated.
+It criticised Boeing for "inadequate" training for pilots flying the new model because it had not included scenarios where MCAS was erroneously activated.